makrai/notes/bardes22-var-invar-covar-regu-4-selfsup.md

 * Recent self-supervised methods for image representation learning maximize the agreement between embedding vectors produced by encoders fed with different views of the same image
-* main challenge is to prevent a collapse ie constant or non-informative vectors
+* main challenge is to prevent a collapse ie constant or non-informative vecs
-* We introduce VICReg (Variance-Invariance-Covariance Regularization), a method
+* We introduce VICReg (Variance-Invariance-Covariance Regularization)
   * explicitly avoids the collapse problem with
   * two regularizations terms applied to both embeddings separately:
     1. maintains the variance of each embedding dimension above a threshold,
     2. decorrelates each pair of variables.
-Unlike most other approaches to the
+Unlike most other approaches
-  * not require techniques such as: weight sharing between the branches, batch normalization, feature-wise normalization, output quantization, stop gradient, memory banks, etc
+  * not require techniques such as weight sharing between the branches, batch normalization, feature-wise normalization, output quantization, stop gradient, memory banks, etc
 * results on par with the SOTA on several downstream tasks.
 In addition, we
 * stabilizes the training of other methods and leads to performance improv

 # 1 Intro

 * Self-supervised representation learning has made significant progress
-  * almost reaching the performance of supervised baselines on many downstream
+  * almost reaching the performance of supervised baselines on many downstreams
   * Bachman+ (2019); Misra & Maaten (2020); He+ (2020); Tian+ (2020); Caron+
     (2020); Grill+ (2020); Chen & He (2020); Gidaris+ (2021); Zbontar+ (2021)
     * Ishan Misra and Laurens van der Maaten.
 CVPR, 2020 Self-supervised learning of pretext-invariant representations
   * Several recent approaches rely on a joint embedding architecture in which two networks are trained to produce similar embeddings for different views of the same image
   * eg Siamese network architecture (Bromley+ 1994), where